ClementAcher/WebsiteMonitoring/README.md

 #### Manually add websites

 On the main form, press `CTRL+X` to get the menu, select **Add website**, and fill the empty fields!

+**Note:** it will check for invalid parameters and bad URL, but the website will be added even though there is already the same entry.

 ## Running the tests